aazuspan/blog/content/blog/chasing_summer.md

 {{<figure src="/images/posts/chasing_summer/day_length_13p5hr.png" alt="A figure of day length by latitude and date with a band of red marking 15 hours of daylight." caption="Day length throughout the year by latitude.
 The red band shows areas with 13.5 hours (± 30 minutes) of daylight year-round.">}}

+*If you want to skip all the math and just get the answer at your location, here's an [interactive version](/daylight-hours).*

 ## Formulas and Functions

 After fumbling my way through some very basic astronomy, I came up with the following Python functions to calculate daylight hours[^daylight-hours] at a given latitude and day-of-year: